 Further ideas and debates in personality and culture including national character, social attitudes, evolutionary approaches, cognitive and learning styles, individual differences in health and illness, social anxiety and shyness.

-10 Individual differences in motion and emotion
+10 Individual differences in cognitive styles

 Statement on Teaching, Learning and Assessment